Marlinspike: Etymology

 Marlinspike derives from the practice of "marling", winding small diameter twine called marline around larger ropes to form protective whippings.
 The long-billed fish marlin is thought to be named after the marlinspike.

 Marlin spike gets its name from the small cord called marlin, which is typically tarred and used for the serving of rope.
-The fish marlin actually gets its name from marlin spike.
+The fish marlin gets its name from marlin spike.